bfcamara/bfcamara.com/content/posts/2024/2024-02-09-Aws-Cognito-Service2Service-Auth.md

   In this blog post I will show how AWS Cognito can be used for Service to Service Authorization in ASP.NET Core.
 ---
-In a Microservices architecture, we typically observe the number of services increasing as a result of a organically growth, and some services start talking with other services.
+In a Microservices architecture, we typically observe the number of services increasing as a result of an organically growth, and some services start talking with other services.
 Ideally the inter-services communication should be asynchronous following a publish-subscribe pattern, but in practice we have some services that need to follow a request-reply pattern.

 This is typically the case when we have **Backends-for-Frontends (BFF) acting as separate API gateways for each front-end client.
-These BFFs need to talk to other services**, typically issuing queries to fetch data, or commands to perform use cases being handled by the downstream service.
-Most of the time these interactions are made through REST APIs, and we need to have a way to authorize these requests, even if all these services are running within the internal network perimeter with restrictions from the outside world (Zero Trust).
+These BFFs need to talk to other services**, typically issuing queries to fetch data, or commands to perform business actions being handled by the downstream service.
+Most of the time these interactions are made through REST APIs, and **we need to have a way to authorize these requests, even if all these services are running within the internal network perimeter** with restrictions from the outside world (Zero Trust).

 Besides BFFs, another scenario where we need to authorize a service is when we have **external services running on-premise, outside of the cloud, and there's no